 Digital Donor Stewardship: 4 Tactics to Build Better Relationships Online

 We all know donor stewardship is about relationships.
-And when people think relationships, they often think about in-person connections – and maybe phone calls.
+And when people think of relationships, they often think about in-person connections – and maybe phone calls.

 But have you considered the digital world?

 Most people would agree that digital connections are seen as colder and less personal.
-While there is truth to that, they still have an important role in donor stewardship and the best part?
+While there is truth to that, they still have an important role in donor stewardship, and the best part?
 Digital efforts scale easier than anything else you could do.
 You can continue to steward your donors just as well with these tactics with 100 donors or with 10,000 donors.

-These 4 tactics will help you connect better with your donors, ensuring they’re going to support you over the long-haul, and most importantly, become advocates for your organization.
+These 4 tactics will help you connect better with your donors, ensuring they’re going to support you over the long haul, and most importantly, become advocates for your organization.

 Digital Donor Stewardship Tactic #1: Email Automation

 It seems like an oxymoron to put donor stewardship and automation in the same sentence, but bear with me.

 One of the biggest things I see lacking at many nonprofits is the ability to show appreciation to their new donors quickly.